kubascodes/Year-in-a-backpack/_posts/2017-09-04-50-days-of-sleeping-under-the-stars.md

 ## Homeless, vagabond or dreamer?

 At first, I was really afraid of adopting this new vagabond lifestyle, but the more I slept outside, the less plans I made, the more I became ok with  having no idea where I was going to spend the next night.
-Things come, change your plans and you simply have to adapt to the new reality - you cannot plan on (not) having a puncture, on strong headwind, closed roads or other things altering your plans.
-The less you plan, the less stressful travel is.
+Things come, change your plans and you simply have to adapt to the new reality - you cannot plan on (not) having a puncture, on (no) strong headwind, (no) closed roads or other things altering your plans.
+The less you plan, the less stressful and more fun travel is.

 {% include image.html image-name="6461908310176660978.jpg" %}